IFRS 9 impairment regulation: How to prepare for the data tsunami

 By Martim Rocha, Advisory Business Solutions Manager, SAS Risk Center of Excellence

 With the introduction of International Financial Reporting Standards 9 (IFRS 9) in January 2018*, banks will have to change the processes that currently calculate their credit impairments.
-The new regulation changes the way credit losses should be recognized.
+The regulation changes the way credit losses should be recognized.
 Currently, impairments are based on “incurred losses”; IFRS 9 introduces a model based on future expectations, or expected credit losses (ECL).

 The amount of information surfacing will increase in a number of aspects of delivering the new impairment approach; for instance, higher granularity, forecast of future losses, new models and simulation requirements.